 Letters for extensions of student visas will be issued only to students who have maintained a minimum attendance of 80%.

 Students are required to attend classes regularly and punctually.
 The College reserves the right to report to sponsors and/or other interested parties or authorities students who do not observe this rule.
 Where a student has been absent for reasons of health, a doctor’s certificate must be provided, to cover the period of absence.
 The College reserves the right to report to Justice on Non-EU students attendance as per legislative requirements.

 Students unable to attend their course by the scheduled date must inform the College in writing at least two weeks prior to the commencement of their course.
 Any period of absence will be recorded.

 Student communications will be displayed on the college notice board.
 It is the responsibility of the student to read any notice displayed.
 At times communication in relation to personal information will be conveyed to students via email.
 It is the students responsibility to ensure the college has a valid email address.

-Student’s progress is recorded and analysed on monthly basis (monthly reports are filled by lecturers and teachers, verified by the Director of Studies)
+Student’s progress is recorded and analysed on a monthly basis (monthly reports are filled by lecturers and teachers, verified by the Director of Studies)